 Or maybe you’ve heard one too many upsetting stories.

-Either way, one essential thing you can do to not only prepare for doctor visits but also to navigate through daily life, is to learn how to set healthy boundaries.
+Either way, one essential thing you can do to prepare for doctor visits and navigate daily life is to learn how to set healthy boundaries.

 When you set boundaries, you feel empowered.